angular/angular/aio/content/tutorial/toh-pt6.md

 `addHero()` differs from `updateHero()` in two ways:

 *   It calls `HttpClient.post()` instead of `put()`
-*   It expects the server to generate an id for the new hero, which it returns in the `Observable<Hero>` to the caller
+*   It expects the server to create an id for the new hero, which it returns in the `Observable<Hero>` to the caller

 Refresh the browser and add some heroes.